omerdogan/olives4j-sql/README.md

 	and(? /* Thu Feb 16 00:00:00 EET 2006*/?)
 ```

 As you may realize the following line removed from final query.
-The reason is store_id parameter defined as optional and provided value is null.
+The reason is store_id parameter is defined as optional and provided value is null.

 		and store_id   = :store_id

 Observations from the sample code;

 * We use SQL type to build an sql statement instead of StringBuilder/StringBuffer
-* SQL type accepts varargs parameters for its builder methods which accepts string,tree node types an any object
+* SQL type accepts varargs parameters with the type of string,tree nodes, and any other object
 * SQL type support named binding variables
-* Binding variables may be defined as optional
+* Binding variables may be defined as optional and a default value can be provided.
-* SQL expressions including optional bindings removed from the final query if the binding values are null
+* SQL expressions including optional bindings removed from the final query if the provided values are null
-* SQL #format() produce sql string which is indented and binding parameter values placed relatively.
+* SQL #format() produce formatted sql string which also includes binding parameter values placed relatively near to placeholders.
 It make sql debugging much easier

 ###Overview

-#### WHAT
+Olives4j-sql includes ;

 * SQLReader; Sql script parser to parsing any sql/plsql script context into collection of SQL instances.
 * STree Api; A data structure to build and modify structural strings dynamicly as an alternative to StringBuilder
 * SQL Api  ; An extension to Stree data structure to add sql support
 * Some utilities which handle with sql strings

-#### WHAT is not
-It is not provide any abstraction or functionality for database access, deal only with sql and binding.
+- It is not provide any abstraction or functionality for database access, deal only with sql and binding.

 Usage
 -----